jensstigaard/audio-matrix-vmix-electron/README.md

 Use the shortcut `Cmd+Alt+I` (or the action in the app menu) to toggle visibility of vMix inputs without audio channels.
 This enables even simpler interface in case needed.

+### Custom bus labels
+Give each audio bus a custom label name to enable more convenience in controlling the audio busses and inputs of your production.

 ### Fixed header
-The fixed header ensures smooth operation even with many inputs in the vMix setup.
+The fixed header ensures faster operation even with many inputs in the vMix setup.

 ## Additional features
 Do you have a good idea for an additional feature for this app?
 Post a [new Issue](../../issues/new) or write me an email at <jens@stigaard.info>.